amberjohnsonsmile/drink-tracker/README.md

 1. Navigate to the new folder on the command line and run `npm install`

-1. Run `npm start`
+1. Run `npm start` to generate a QR code in your terminal

 1. Install the free Expo Client app on your phone, available in the App Store and Play Store

-1. Scan the QR code generated from the `npm start` command
+1. Launch Expo and scan the QR code to launch the app on your phone

 ## Contact